Modernizing HIV Laws In Florida

 The fight against HIV is more promising than ever with medical advances and technology allowing people living with HIV to live long healthy lives as compared to the rest of the population.
 PLWH can safely have children, have loving sexual relationships, and their life expectancy has increased to almost the same as someone negative.
 Consequently, the law should reflect these advances and be revised.
 The following are some of those medical advances that should be considered by the law.

 - Since 2008 the World Health Organization announced that HIV treatment successfully prevented HIV infection.
 Since then, the efficacy of treatment was studied* and confirmed to prevent infection among partners with different HIV status.
 Hence the birth of Treatment as Prevention (TasP) as one of the most effective HIV prevention methods.
 An HIV+ person in anti-retroviral therapy who achieves an undetectable viral load is rendered incapable of transmitting HIV to a negative person, even if they have condomless sex.

 - For years the only HIV prevention approach was to use condoms.
 This is no longer the case.
 Pre-Exposure Prophylaxis is an HIV prevention method, a once-daily pill, used by HIV negative people to successfully remain negative.
 PrEP has been approved by the FDA since 2012 after carefully reviewing clinical studies on its efficacy.
 Currently, the only pill approved for PrEP is Truvada, but new options for medication are been clinically studied and awaiting approval.

-- After years of research and the nearly unanimous recommendations of health professionals and HIV advocates, the CDC joins 76 other countries that have signed on in support of the U=U Campaign and language.
+- After years of research and the near-unanimous recommendations of health professionals and HIV advocates, the CDC joins 76 other countries that have signed on in support of the U=U Campaign and language.